-Prior to your arrival on campus, all incoming exchange students must complete the Tentative Course Form detailing which courses the intend to take for each semester that they are enrolled at Illinois.
+Prior to your arrival on campus, all incoming exchange students must complete the Tentative Course Form detailing which courses the intend to take for each semester that they are enrolled at the university.

-Use the lists below to guide your search of the Illinois Course Explorer, when filling out the Tentative Course Form.
+Use the lists below to guide your search of the Course Explorer, when filling out the Tentative Course Form.
 As you identify courses of interest and as you work with your home university on your study plan, please consider the following:

 - Enroll in courses at a variety of levels.
 It is discouraged to take more than three courses at the 300-level or higher.

 - It is recommended not to take more than three courses in your major, especially in engineering and the sciences.

 - Enroll in at least 12-18 credit hours per semester to maintain full-time student status.

 - Undergraduate students are limited to courses at the 100- to 400- levels; enrollment in courses at the 500-level or higher are by permission only, and permission may not be granted.

 - To facilitate academic advising, limit your course choices to 2-3 academic departments.

-Courses within the following programs/departments/schools/colleges are not open to incoming exchange students admitted to Illinois through our office.
+Courses within the following programs/departments/schools/colleges are not open to incoming exchange students admitted to the university through our office.